Swissquote vs XM Group Comparison

 Swissquote requires a minimum deposit of $1000, while XM Group requires a minimum deposit of $5.
-From our testing we found Swissquote offers spreads of N/A, while XM Group offers spreads of 1.6 (Aug 2020).
-Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where XM Group supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas XM Group supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Swissquote or XM Group?
+Which broker offers more tradeable asset classes, Swissquote or XM Group?

 Can I trade cryptocurrency with Swissquote or XM Group?